Vallika-0208/Vallika/README.md

 # Internship Engineering Portfolio - Rangavallika Sajja

 Welcome to my submission repository!
-This workspace tracks and hosts the core engineering modules and applications completed during my internship at Slush.
+This workspace tracks and hosts the core engineering modules and applications completed during my internship at Slash Mark.

 ---